richardanaya/swrx/README.md

 - **HTML Response Generation**: Create HTML responses directly within the service worker.
 - **Service Worker Integration**: Leverage the power of service workers to intercept and handle network requests.

+## What are Service Workers?

+Service workers are scripts that run in the background of your web application, separate from the main browser thread.
+They enable features such as offline support, background sync, and push notifications.
+SWRX leverages service workers to intercept and handle network requests, providing a seamless way to manage offline capabilities and enhance web application performance.

+When using SWRX, you can specify how to handle the situation when a new service worker is detected by the browser.
+You have three options:
+1. **Do nothing**: The new service worker will start handling requests as soon as it's loaded.
+2. **Reload the screen**: Automatically refresh the page to ensure the latest service worker is in control.
+3. **Redirect the location**: Redirect the user to a different page, such as the index, when a new service worker is activated.

 ## Getting Started

 To use SWRX, include the `swrx.js` script in your service worker file and define your routes using the provided helper functions.